Table of Content:

 - Tomatoes, grapes and other staining fruits and vegetables

 - Soy sauce

-If post-operative sensitivity occurs, try chewing sugarless gum to reduce the peroxide levels or take an Advil or Tylenol.
-Additionally, consider using a desensitizing toothpaste like Sensodyne if your teeth become very sensitive.
+If post-operative sensitivity occurs, try chewing sugarless gum to reduce the peroxide levels.
+You can also take an Advil or Tylenol.
+Consider using a desensitizing toothpaste, like Sensodyne, if your teeth become very sensitive.